Here are some filtering options to select which rockets to look at:

 Filter by country: USA Russia China Europe other

 There are also new craft coming from several governments, of which only the USA’s Orion is complete.
-Others in the works include China’s unnamed next-generation capsule, Russia’s Orel, and India’s Gaganyaan.
-Finally, we add a brief run-through of uncrewed cargo spacecraft, and a couple of odd cases like the X-37B.
+Others in the works include China’s Mengzhou, India’s Gaganyaan, and Russia’s Orel (which I would bet is now stalled indefinitely).
+Finally, we add a brief run-through of uncrewed cargo spacecraft, plus a couple of odd cases like the X-37B military spaceplane.

 I include pictures, but they are usually artists’ renders rather than photographs, as it’s hard to take a good photo of a craft when it’s actually up in space.
 Only for the Soyuz did I find a good picture in orbit.

-— Spacecraft included with current filters: · Soyuz · Shenzhou · Dragon · CST-100 Starliner · Orion · Dream Chaser · Next-Generation · Gaganyaan · Starship · Orel · cargo carriers —
+— Spacecraft included with current filters: · Soyuz · Shenzhou · Dragon · CST-100 Starliner · Orion · Mengzhou · Starship · Dream Chaser · Gaganyaan · Orel · cargo carriers —